 Describe the goals and objectives of each study proposal and the information to be obtained.

 The goal of this study is to provide relevant information on Cook Inlet Beluga Whales (CIBWs) and prey species ecology in the Susitna River and delta with respect to potential changes in the lower river habitat that may result due to construction and operation of the Susitna-Watana Hydroelectric Project (Project).
 Prey species information for eulachon will be gathered as a part of this study while information for salmon will be coordinated with other fish studies ongoing and proposed for the lower river.
-This information will be used by the Federal Energy Regulatory Commission (FERC) during National Environmental Policy Act (NEPA) documentation and the Project licensing process; for the National Marine Fisheries Service (NMFS) Marine Mammal Protection Act (MMPA) and Endangered Species Act (ESA) consultations; and for the development of avoidance, minimization, and mitigation measures.
+This information will be used by the Federal Energy Regulatory Commission (FERC) during National Environmental Policy Act (NEPA) documentation and the Project licensing process; for the National Marine Fisheries Service (NMFS) Marine Mammal Protection Act (MMPA) and Endangered Species Act (ESA) consultations; and for the development of avoidance, minimization, and mitigation measures if necessary.

 There are seven objectives identified for this study.